BMorrell92/Milestone_Project_2/README.md

     - When I first validated my game page HTML, the validator came back with an error; “Attribute ‘type' not allowed on element label at this point”.
 To solve the issue I ommitted the type attribute from all label elements as they were not needed.

 - **Background Wallpaper not Resetting from "Dawn" Sound:**
-    - When I was first manually testing the website for all it's interactive features, I noticed that the
+    - When I was first manually testing the website for all it's interactive features, I noticed that the background wallpaper was sticking on the "Dawn" audio, and the website need to be refreshed to restore functionality.
+I solved this bug by adjusting the reset and set audio & background functions in the JS code.

 ### Unresolved
 - **Rendering Speed:**
   - It has been noticed that rendering issues occur with poor internet speeds, which can occasionally affect the user experience.
 On this occassion, all media content is being hosted within the source code, however, any future improvments will have to utilise CDN's to improve the rendering time of the website.